kyaiooiayk/Neural-Networkds-NNs/README.md

 # Artifical Neural Networks
-*List of templates focused on ANNs 9Artifical Neural Networks)*
+*List of templates focused on ANNs Artifical Neural Networks)*

 ## A note on the notebook rendering
 Each notebook has two versions (all python scripts are unaffected by this):